grafana/azure-data-explorer-datasource/doc/current-user-auth.md

 Requests that use the fallback run as this shared identity rather than as an individual user.
 As a result, they might return different data than an interactive query run by a specific user.
 {{< /admonition >}}

-Setting this up takes three steps.
+To set up fallback credentials, complete the following three steps.

 ### 1. Turn fallback on in the Grafana config